Tyrn/wei/the-insider-en.typ

      During that week, order and  cleanliness came to rule the construction.
-Bemish didn't entertain any illusions about the  methods the zealots used to attain  this  cleanliness  -  he saw  how two  janitors were  whipping their colleague for a rug that he hadn't washed at his  shift's end - they whipped him bloody with cries and brined whips.
+Bemish didn't entertain any illusions about the  methods the zealots used to attain  this  cleanliness---he saw  how two  janitors were  whipping their colleague for a rug that he hadn't washed at his  shift's end---they whipped him bloody with cries and brined whips.

      For two weeks,  Bemish wordlessly signed Ashinik's requests including a